Frank Riethmuller: Roses

-Riethmuller is known to have released 26 roses in all.
-Ten are currently available; many have been lost.
-Most of those we still have are remarkably well bred: healthy, well-formed, well-scented and floriferous.
+Riethmuller is known to have released 26 roses in total.
+Ten remain available, while many others have been lost.
+Several of the surviving varieties are noted for being healthy, well-formed, scented and floriferous.
 They are hardy in Australia from southern Tasmania to Mackay in north Queensland.

 Floribundas

 Floribundas are typically stiff shrubs, smaller and bushier than the average hybrid tea but less dense and sprawling than the average polyantha.
 The first of Riethmuller's surviving floribundas, and the best, was 'Titian.'

 Riethmuller used Kordes' roses as breeding stock.
 In return the Kordes firm acted as Riethmuller's agent in Europe, where at least 'Titian' among his roses became well known.
 Riethmuller released 'Titian' in Australia in 1950, though he said he had bred it in 1937.
 Given his preference for German stock, it was probably a cross between a Kordes hybrid tea such as 'Crimson Glory' and a Kordes floribunda such as 'Eutin.'
 As Charles Quest-Ritson observed:

 The flowers are semi-double and open out flat to a muddled centre and an old fashioned shape, like a Bourbon rose … it makes an excellent ever-blooming rose in warm climates like Australia's, and a sturdy, tall bush in cool climates like northern Europe's.

 Riethmuller registered 'Titian' as a floribunda but others quickly realised it grew best as a short climber.
 Kordes' firm subsequently patented a climbing sport ('Tizian'), though that was more to secure European royalties than due to any change in the rose.
 Kordes particularly valued the resistance of 'Titian' to disease.
 It is still the most widely grown of Riethmuller's roses and easy to get from nurseries.

-'Kwinana' came out in 1962.
-With it the Riethmuller floribunda reaches the height of sophisticated artifice, everything about it carefully designed for decorator effects.
-Nothing else makes sense of its still rather shocking red-orange colour.
+'Kwinana' came out in 1962, carefully designed for decorator effects with a shocking red-orange colour.